 Rosemary Counter is a writer, author and journalist based in Toronto.
 Since graduating from the University of Toronto with degrees in English and Women’s Studies, and a victory lap at Ryerson University in Book & Magazine Publishing, Rosemary’s been all freelance, all the time.

 Her magazine work appears in everything from Maclean’s to Elle, Canadian Living to Reader’s Digest, Style at Home to The New Yorker.
 She also pops up in Chatelaine, Vanity Fair, Today’s Parent, Bon Appetit, Cottage Life and Canadian Business, as well as The Toronto Star, The Globe & Mail, The National Post, The Toronto Sun, The Washington Post and The New York Times.
+She also pens a monthly “Ask an Expert” columnist at The Globe & Mail’s Report on Business magazine.

 When she’s not doing, she’s teaching, at Ryerson University’s Chang School of Continuing Education.
 Her class, The Art of Pitching, is a new addition to the journalism program, after she pitched it.